Dodge Ramcharger: Second generation (1981–1993)

 Many manual transmissions were offered throughout the years, starting with the A-230 three-speed and ending with the A-535 five-speed in 1992.
 The NP435 "granny gear" 4 speed was the most common in 4WD models, as well as the close ratio version, the NP445.
 In 1988 the clutch was converted from a mechanical linkage to a hydraulic system.
 Automatic transmission models had the Chrysler Loadflite TF-727A or B until, in 1991, it was replaced with the A-500/A-518 four-speed.

 An all-wheel-drive NP-203 transfer case was standard until 1980, when it was replaced with the part-time NP-208.
 This was supplanted by the NP-241 in 1988.
-Axles were Dana 44 front and 9¼" or 8 1/4" Chrysler corporate rear.
+Axles were Dana 44 front and 9.25" or 8.25" Chrysler corporate rear.
 AWD models (1973–1979) were equipped with the full-time version of the Dana 44 that had no provision for locking hubs and had a front wheel bearing design with a somewhat dubious reputation.
-In 1978 when the part-time 4WD system was introduced, the front Dana 44 was equipped with a more conventional front wheel bearing design and automatic locking hubs.
-Late in the 1984 model year the Dana 44 was switched to a CAD (Center Axle Disconnect) version.
-The CAD Dana 44 was vacuum actuated by a switch on the transfer case and powered by engine vacuum.
+In 1978, when the part-time 4WD system was introduced, the front Dana 44 was equipped with a more conventional front wheel bearing design and automatic locking hubs.
+Late in the 1984 model year, the Dana 44 was switched to a CAD (Center Axle Disconnect) version.
+The CAD Dana 44 was vacuum-actuated by a switch on the transfer case and powered by engine vacuum.
 The CAD Dana 44 was carried on until the end of Ramcharger production in 1993.
 The vacuum switch on the transfer case would occasionally fail and either leave the CAD engaged or not engage the CAD at all.
-Limited slip differentials were available for the 9¼" rear axle.
-The AWD versions used a 5 on 4½" wheel bolt circle and the part-time 4WD models used a 5 on 5½" bolt circle.
-Two wheel drive models used the 5 on 4.5" wheel bolt circle and in 1985 changed to the 5 on 5.5" pattern.
+Limited-slip differentials were available for the 9¼" rear axle.
+The AWD versions used a 5 on 4.5" wheel bolt circle and the part-time 4WD models used a 5 on 5.5" bolt circle.
+2WD models used the 5 on 4.5" wheel bolt circle, which was changed to the 5 on 5.5" pattern in 1985.

 The Ramcharger continued to be sold in Mexico until 1996, with minor running changes from the last version sold in the U.S. and Canada in 1993.